Hair Treatments

 HAIR TYPES:

-Normal -Lucky you!
-No excess oil or dryness means that you can use most products and your hair still looks goodbye now it'll be just as easy to manage and you'll prevent it from changing to another type as can happen to normal' people!
+Normal – Lucky you!
+No excess oil or dryness means that you can use most products and your hair still looks good!

 Recommended herbs: Nettle leaves, rosemary leaves, peppermint leaves, burdock leaves, tea tree leaves, orris root and lemongrass.
 You have a wide range of choices at least!

-Hair loss Whether it's environmental, hereditary, or illness-related, there's a good chance that herbs will help.
-Of course you'll consult with your physician or homeopathic practitioner first!
+Hair loss – Whether it’s environmental, hereditary, or illness-related, there’s a good chance that herbs will help.
+Of course you’ll consult with your physician or homoeopathic practitioner first!

-Dandruff It is a problem, but one that can hopefully be solved herbally.
+Dandruff – It is a problem, but one that can hopefully be solved using herbs.

 If you want to make shampoo yourself using pure castile soap made from up to 50% olive oil, herbs that correspond to your hair type that will make your hair smell terrific, then read on, the recipes are here!